 Hiking the Rim Trail in November is spectacular.
 This popular trail will be far less crowded than it is in the summer months.
 Remember that the section between Inspiration and Bryce Point may be closed.
 If so, there are still 4 miles available for breathtaking winter exploration.

 If you’re not keen on winter sports, you can take a scenic drive through the Park.
 Make it as long or as short as you’d like.
-There’s several viewpoints where you can effortlessly marvel at the iconic rock formations and lush evergreen forests.
+There are several viewpoints where you can effortlessly marvel at the iconic rock formations and lush evergreen forests.

 hiking in november

-Weather conditions can be unpredictable in November, so it’s important to be well prepared before you head out on trail.
+Weather conditions can be unpredictable in November, so it’s important to be well-prepared before you head out on the trail.
 Waterproof boots and clothing will help you stay dry and happy on your hike.
 The amount of snow will dictate what equipment you need for hiking.
 In the freshly fallen snow, you’ll need snowshoes.
-If the snow has melted but ice remains on trail, it is highly recommended to wear waterproof boots with spikes to avoid potential injuries.
+If the snow has melted but ice remains on the trail, it is highly recommended to wear waterproof boots with spikes to avoid potential injuries.

 Hiking options in November depend largely on accessibility.
 If there is a snowstorm in the Park, the main road will be closed for plows beyond the Bryce Amphitheater area.
 If that is the case, you can hike the Rim Trail or the Fairyland Loop trail.
 If the road is clear, head further south and check out the Swamp Canyon Loop or the Bristlecone Loop.